The Evolution of Teeth: How Smarts & Skills Changed the Human Mouth

-An interesting side effect of cooking on the changing strength and shape of our teeth is the work that pottery has done on our lives.
+An interesting side effect of cooking on the changing strength and shape of our teeth is pottery.
+That's right, pottery.
 Prior to pottery, a human without any remaining teeth would be very hard-pressed to find foods that they could eat.
 But when pottery arrives in human history, we see humans living on past the lifespan of their teeth.
 This corresponds with their ability to draw nutrition from soups, gruels, and other soft foods.

 Your Evolution Starts Now: Get a Degree in Dental Assisting!

 This ability to live past the useful lifespan of our teeth has been a game-changer for humanity.
 But it comes with a cost, as humans live into older ages, they will require trained, enthusiastic professionals to help maintain these vital components of their body.
 If teeth get you excited, perhaps working in dentistry would be a good fit.
 Thankfully, ECPI University offers an accelerated program to help you get your start as a dental assistant.
 You could earn your Associate Degree in Health Science with a concentration in Dental Assisting in as little as fifteen months.
 Contact ECPI University today—it could be the Best Decision You Ever Make!